ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-my-social-media-engagement-model.markdown

 Given my reserved and intensely private nature, I don't foresee this blog garnering substantial traffic.

-So my audience will primarily discover my content when they intentionally click on a link within my profile or resume.
+My audience will primarily discover my content when they intentionally click on a link within my profile or resume.

 ## Still happy to stay off social media.
 I have actively avoided most social media.
 I do have a [Linkedin](https://www.linkedin.com/in/ashwnacharya) unfortunately, because that is where most of the recruiters are.
 I aspire to not having one; but I am not there yet.

-So I must admit, I was somewhat stressed about maintaining a Twitter account, sharing links on Reddit, seeking engagement on Linkedin and engaging in discussions: basically indulging in all the influencer shenanigans.
+I must admit, I was somewhat stressed about maintaining a Twitter account, sharing links on Reddit, seeking engagement on Linkedin and engaging in discussions: basically indulging in all the influencer shenanigans.

 ![Role Model](/assets/2024-01-08/ron-swanson.jpeg)
 <sub>A Hero and Role Model.</sub>

-So, gaining this clarity and being decisive about my engagement model was quite liberating.
+Gaining this clarity and being decisive about my engagement model was quite liberating.